dyerjesse/ginkgolab/README.md

 # ginkgolab
 ginkgo fitness app for data and fitness nuts a like.

-If you haven't already, install pythons package manager.
+If you don't already have pip installed:
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

 next install pandas